busathlab/mdlab/docs/namd_lab2.md

 #### Objectives:
 - Learn to create a protein-bilayer system using the CHARMM-GUI membrane builder
 - Learn how to run pre-made CHARMM-GUI dynamics scripts
+- Learn how to insert a drug into a protein-bilayer system using CHARMM
+- Learn how to create restraint files in VMD for use in NAMD
+-

 ---